aspuru-guzik-group/MERMES/README.md

 The default prompts can be found in `mermes/extract/prompt.py`.
 You can modify them and try out different prompts!

 ### 2.3 Navigating the folders of downloaded contents

+* The downloaded contents from each url are saved in `./downloaded_contents`.
+* The processed JSON files are saved in `./mermes_results`.
+* The downloaded figures are saved in XXXX